 26. Dogs Don’t Lie – extended version; bonus (5/5)

 IDK is a fully independent producer-rapper that shows zero fear in pushing boundaries.
 Throughout USEE4YOURSELF, he merges all kinds of vibes, sound effects, artists, and topics, creating a concoction that is beautifully erratic, dangerously unpredictable, and uncomfortably candid.

 Do you know what makes IDK’s music such a good listen?
 He comes across as a very relatable dude.
 I absolutely love how he tackles your everyday topics such as family dysfunction, romance, and street s**t in unconventional, forceful, and tender ways in USEE4YOURSELF.
-It’s almost like IDK was trying to figure out mid-song how he felt about some of the topics; a tactic that definitely made the album feel engaging.
+It’s almost like IDK was trying to figure out mid-song how he felt about some of the topics he brought up; a tactic that definitely made the album feel deep.

 Another thing that makes IDK’s music such a good listen is his versatility as a musician.
-There are moments on the album in which he sounds as cocky as Lil Baby, while there are other moments in which he sounds like a gentle singer that knows how to hit the right notes to make your heart melt.
-He also shows zero fear in switching vibes mid-song, putting guest features in sticky situations, and creating beautiful messes.
-To make a long story short, I think that IDK is really good at playing Tetris with musical elements.
+There are moments in USEE4YOURSELF in which he sounds as cocky as Lil Baby, while there are other moments in which he sounds like a gentle singer that knows how to hit the right notes to make your heart melt.
+IDK also shows zero fear in switching vibes mid-song, putting guest features in sticky situations, and creating beautiful messes.
+To make a long story short, I think that the DMV rapper is really good at playing Tetris with musical elements.

-Can y’all finally put respect on IDK’s name now after listening to this ultra-unique USEE4YOURSELF album?
+Can y’all finally put respect on IDK’s name now after listening to this ultra-unique album?